Enjoy This Post? Share the Love!

 Top Solo Travel Destinations-Scotland Edinburgh Castle:

-Edinburgh Castle had one addition not often found in castles, a dog cemetery.
+Edinburgh Castle had one addition not often found in castles, a large dog cemetery.
 As in England, dogs have long been man’s best friend in Scotland.
 Everywhere in Edinburgh you see testimony to this fact.
 One of the most frequent photos around town was of Greyfriars Bobby.
 This Skye Terrier became famous for his devotion to his master.
 Bobby remained at his master’s grave, the story goes, for 14 years.
 He is now buried near his master in the shadow of the small church.

 Top Solo Travel Destinations-Scotland: Stirling Castle: